saudrain/paper-SCP2021/README.md

 # Abstract
 Memory transformation is increasingly acknowledged in theoretical accounts of systems consolidation, yet how memory quality and neural representation change over time and how schemas influence this process remains unclear.
 In this multi-day fMRI study, participants encoded and retrieved schema-congruent and incongruent object-scene pairs using a paradigm that probed memory representations over 10-minutes and 72-hours.
 When a congruent schema was available, memory became coarser over time as representations were integrated in the medial prefrontal cortex (mPFC), aided by post-encoding coupling between the anterior hippocampus and mPFC.
 In the hippocampus, pattern similarity changed across 72-hours such that the posterior hippocampus represented specific details and the anterior hippocampus represented the general context of specific memories, irrespective of congruency.
 Our findings suggest schemas are used as a scaffold for accelerated consolidation of congruent information, and illustrate evolution in hippocampal organization of detailed contextual memory over time.

+# The Software
+All scripts were coded and run in RStudio version 1.2.5033, using RNotebook.

+Rstudio can be downloaded here: https://www.rstudio.com/products/rstudio/download/ , and must be installed on your local machine in order to run these scripts.
+Installation of RStudio can take several minutes.

 # The scripts
-All scripts were coded and run in RStudio version 1.2.5033.

 R scripts:
 - R_SCP_behaviour_analysis.Rmd
   - contains code for the behavioural modelling and plots of the main manuscript, as well as control proportion forgotten analysis, and plots of forgotten/incorrect trials according to each condition as outlined in the supplementary material.